Let’s take a look at a topic that is on the mind of many Trans people…

 Which brings us to…

-Where do I begin?
+Where do I begin with Hormone Replacement Therapy?

-Like we said earlier HRT is a journey.
+Like we said earlier, HRT is a journey.
 A very long and challenging one.
 The requirements vary as this is still a fairly new process.
 Most HRT specialists will require the person transitioning to live for a time as the gender they want to transition to to make sure they they are as mentally and physically prepared as they can be.
 Part of the current recommendations will include seeing a therapist specialized in gender therapy to assess you before, during and after the process.
 Given the possible side effects full medical screening will be given to assess suitability and risk at the outset.